senserf/picos/README.txt

 	   parseNumbers now reads ints and hexs (TYPE_int, TYPE_hex) + IVal.

 	   Operations on pools (doubly-linked lists of related objects) made generally available as pool_in, pool_out.
+This will not be documented.

 	   Operation create pushes TheStation on the stack.
 Previously create (S) T (...) was confusing as it would reset TheStation as a side effect.

-	   Known things to do:

-	   Documenting the above changes in the manual.
-	   Making journaling optional.
+ R070217A  Version 2.90.

+	   Documentation and cleanups.
+Tested on 32-bit and 64-bit Linux systems, as well as (32-bit) Cygwin.